-Animals Pets 7 Animals That Know How to Farm By Bryan Nelson Writer SUNY Oswego University of Houston Bryan Nelson is a science writer and award-winning documentary filmmaker with over a decade of experience covering technology, astronomy, medicine, and more. our editorial process Twitter Twitter Bryan Nelson Updated November 12, 2019 Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species If there's one trait that distinguishes humans from animals, it's the ability to grow food.
+Animals Pets 7 Animals That Know How to Farm By Bryan Nelson Bryan Nelson Twitter Writer SUNY Oswego University of Houston Bryan Nelson is a science writer and award-winning documentary filmmaker with over a decade of experience covering technology, astronomy, medicine, animals, and more.
+Learn about our editorial process Updated October 29, 2020 Share Twitter Pinterest Email Antrey / istockphoto / Getty Images Animals Wildlife Pets Animal Rights Endangered Species If there's one trait that distinguishes humans from animals, it's the ability to grow food.
 But you might be surprised to learn that humans were not the first farmers.
 A number of astonishing animals discovered agriculture long before humans evolved as a species.
-There are insects that practice husbandry, fish that farm, and even a jellyfish horticulturalist.
+There are insects that practice husbandry, fish that farm, and even jellyfish horticulturalists.
 Farming was once believed to be a feat reserved only for big-brained hairless apes, but it turns out that animals don't need a central nervous system to tend crops.
 Here's our list of seven amazing animal agriculturalists.
 1 of 8 Leaf-Cutter Ants watchara / Shutterstock Leaf-cutter ants aren't just farmers; they are factory farmers.
 They gather leaves to cultivate a fungus that grows on the leaves.
 Leaf-cutter ants protect the crops from pests and mold.
 They then feed the fungus, not the leaves, to their larvae.
-Many people believed these ants from Central and South America also ate the leaves they collected.
-That all changed in 1874, when a mining engineer by the name of Thomas Belt (whose hobby was natural history) published "A Naturalist in Nicaragua."
-In the book, he wrote: "I believe the real use they make of them is as a manure, on which grows a minute species of fungus, on which they feed — that they are, in reality, mushroom growers and eaters."
-Belt was correct.
-Leaf-cutter ants don't actually eat leaves.
-Instead, they gather leaves to cultivate a fungus that grows on them, and then they eat the fungus.
-Termites Kiwi Flickr /Flickr.
-Though considered household pests, termites form some of the most complex societies in the animal kingdom.
-Much like leaf-cutter ants, many termite species are fungus gardeners.
-In fact, the gigantic mounds built by some termite colonies are complex, temperature-controlled structures essential for maintaining the ideal growing environment for their fungal food source.
+Many people believed these ants from Central and South America ate the leaves they collected.
+Instead, they farm and sometimes, like humans, have difficulty with crop failures.
+2 of 8 Termites David Siu / Flickr / CC BY 2.0 Much like leaf-cutter ants, many termite species are fungus farmers.
+The gigantic mounds built by some termite colonies are complex, temperature-controlled structures.
+These structures are essential for maintaining the ideal growing environment for their fungal food source.
 The termites start by chewing the plant material and feeding it to the fungus.
 The fungus then grows into mushrooms, creating a food source for the termites.
 Though considered household pests, termites form some of the most complex societies in the animal kingdom.
 3 of 8 Damselfish Greg Grimes / Flickr / CC BY-SA 2.0 These feisty farmers are the only fish known to engage in agriculture.
-Damselfish are algae-growers, and they are so protective of their crops that they have been known to attack other creatures that swim too close — even human divers.
-The algae they prefer is a species that is competitively weak, compared to other species.
-If it wasn't for such loyal tillers, the algae would be difficult to find.
-In fact, it tends to survive only within the protective territories of the damselfish.
-Ambrosia beetles Wiki Commons/GNU.
-Named after the fungus they cultivate, ambrosia beetles are bark borers that grow their crops within decaying trees.
-A common misconception is that these beetles eat the wood, but in reality they remove all the sawdust from their living areas.
-Once a chamber has been built, the beetles carefully tend to their crop, which feeds both adults and larvae.
+Damselfish are algae-growers.
+They are so protective of their crops that they have attacked other creatures that swim too close — even human divers.
+The algae they prefer is a species that is weak and quickly over-grazed, compared to other species of algae.
+If it weren't for such dedicated farmers, the algae would be challenging to find.
+It tends to survive only within the protective territories of the damselfish.
+4 of 8 Ambrosia Beetles Henrik_L / Getty Images Named after the fungus they cultivate, ambrosia beetles are bark borers that grow their crops within decaying trees.
+A common misconception is that these beetles eat the wood.
+In reality, they bore through the wood and introduce the ambrosia fungi that they eat.
+Once a chamber is complete, the beetles carefully tend to their crop, which feeds both adults and larvae.
 The beetles often leave a ring of what looks like sawdust around the tree as they push the wood shavings out of the holes they bore.
-5 of 8 Ants Joshua McMichael / Flickr / CC BY-SA 2.0 Several ant species herd aphids in much the same way that humans herd cattle and take their milk.
-Instead of milk, however, aphids excrete a sugary honeydew that the ants devour.
+5 of 8 Ants Joshua McMichael / Flickr / CC BY-SA 2.0 Several ant species herd aphids in much the same way that humans keep cattle for milk.
+Instead of milk, aphids excrete a sugary liquid called honeydew that the ants devour.
 Ants go to great lengths to care for their aphids, often training them to defecate in a way that makes it easier for the ants to gather and eat the honeydew.
 In fact, the well-trained aphids will often withhold their honeydew until they are stroked and "milked" by ants.
 Even more fascinating, ants will typically carry their aphids to new pasture lands and protect them from predators.
-In extreme cases, ants will clip off the wings of their "domesticated" aphids to prevent them from flying away when they mature.
+In extreme cases, ants will clip off their domesticated aphids' wings to prevent them from flying away when they mature.
 They even encourage a mix of aphids, so they have a balance between types.
-6 of 8 Marsh Periwinkles Mary Hollinger, NESDIS/NODC biologist, NOAA / Flickr / CC BY 2.0 Marsh periwinkles (Littoraria irrorata), typically found throughout the Southeastern United States, prefer to feast on a fungus that grows on dead cordgrass leaves.
-These clever snails use their rough, tongue-like radula to cut grooves into cordgrass leaves, creating the perfect growing environment for their favorite fungus.
-The snails have been observed fertilizing their fields by defecating in the grooves, further helping the fungus grow.
-Spotted jellyfish Wiki Commons/GNU.
-It may sound unbelievable, but even jellyfish can be farmers.
-These incredible medusae, also known as lagoon jellyfish, grow algal food inside their own tissues.
-During the day, spotted jellyfish typically orient themselves bell side down and tentacles up.
+6 of 8 Marsh Periwinkles Mary Hollinger, NESDIS/NODC biologist, NOAA / Flickr / CC BY 2.0 Marsh periwinkles (Littoraria irrorata), a type of snail typically found throughout the Southeastern United States, prefer to feast on a fungus that they farm in wounds on cordgrass leaves.
+These wise snails use their rough, tongue-like radula to cut grooves into cordgrass leaves, creating the perfect growing environment for their favorite fungus.
+Scientists have even spotted snails have fertilizing their fields by defecating in the grooves, further helping the fungus grow.
+7 of 8 Spotted Jellies Brian Gratwicke / Flickr / CC BY 2.0 Spotted jellies, also known as lagoon jellies, grow algae food inside their tissues.
+During the day, spotted jellies typically orient themselves bell side down and tentacles up.
 This position ensures the photosynthetic crop in their tentacles gets enough light.
-They spend most of their time chasing the sunlight and tending their internal gardens.
+They spend most of their time chasing the daylight and tending their internal gardens.
 8 of 8 Yeti Crab Shane Ahyong / Wikimedia Commons / CC BY 2.5 Yeti crabs farm bacteria on their hairy claws.
 Geological researchers found the crabs when looking for methane seeps in the ocean off of Costa Rica; the bacteria get their energy from the inorganic gases coming from sea vents.
 The crabs wave their claws to create movement in the water — this, in turn, feeds the bacteria with the oxygen and sulfide it needs to grow.
 When the crab is ready to eat, it uses comblike mouthparts to harvest its meal from the bristles.